General opening hours are:

-The surgery will close for training every Tuesday and Thursday lunchtimes 12.30pm – 1.30pm.
-The building will not be open for picking up prescriptions, etc., during these times.
+We close for one hour every Tuesday and Thursday lunchtimes 12.30pm – 1.30pm.
+The building is not be open for picking up prescriptions, etc., during this hour.

 What is a patient forum?
 Click on the ‘Patient Forum’ tab above for more details.

 Download a form to print off and fill in to register for online access to order prescriptions and book appointments online here online access application form.
 Hand the form into reception when completed.

 Alternatively, ask a receptionist for a copy of the form.

 Our catchment area runs within the whole of NE40, NE41 on the south side of the river only and western areas of NE21up to Barlow Road, Pawston Road and Blaydon Bank.

 Click on the following link to view our catchment area on Google Maps http://goo.gl/maps/XUbhS

 Download a PDF of our Patient Information Pack here

 PARKING:We now have parking facilities at our Crawcrook site.
 The parking spaces at the front (north) of the building are for use by the whole community when shopping in the village and are managed by Gateshead Council.
 The practice parking spaces are behind and to the west side of the building.
 To access these, drive past the entrance and follow the road around and to the left.